-Delivery is on pace before the end of the year.
+Delivery for the yacht Alvia is on pace before the end of the year.
 Very little publicity is permitted at this point.
 For instance, the Seattle interior-design studio Susan Young Interiors has been working with RWD and the owners.
 RWD additionally is responsible for exterior styling across what appears to be three decks.
-Naval architecture and engineering for the Feadship Project 822 yacht (“822” is her Royal Van Lent hull number) comes from the shipyard’s own De Voogt Naval Architects.
+Naval architecture and engineering comes from the shipyard’s own De Voogt Naval Architects.

 With an LOA of 248 feet (75.7 meters), the superyacht had her mast go into place shortly after she slipped outside.
 Further relatively shortly, coinciding with her official launch, Feadship pledges to release more information about her design and construction.